You might have heard the phrase; “You can’t out-exercise a poor diet.”

 They usually aren’t able to raise micronutrient levels to the sufficient levels your body needs to function optimally.
 They may raise levels slightly, but not as well as they could.
 It often has to do with the formula created by the manufacturer.
 (See here for more information on choosing a multivitamin).

 It’s important to note that taking too many supplements is also not good for the body.
 This can actually cause liver injuries, as the liver is responsible for metabolism of all the supplements you take.
-Shawn Stevenson explains this further in his book, Eat Smarter:
+Shawn Stevenson explains this further:

 Vitamin and mineral supplements can’t replace a healthy diet, but a high quality multivitamin can help if your diet is inadequate.
 If you feel you could be lacking in certain vitamins and minerals, it’s recommended to look at changing your diet and lifestyle along with supplementing, rather than straight supplementation.